The pick of London’s pet friendly hotels

 A ball’s throw from Covent Garden, Rosewood is a timelessly elegant and sophisticated hotel, and the go-to stay for refined travellers and their pets.
 Behind the grand, arched-façade of the hotel, you’ll find equally as awe-inspiring interiors with elegant marble stairways, welcoming wood-panelled rooms with roaring fires and charming stained-glass accents, all decorated with stylish and sumptuous furnishings.

 With a personal welcome note from the hotel’s resident retriever Pearl, cats and dogs will feel as well welcomed as their owners at Rosewood.
 Dogs receive a sumptuous bed, delicious welcome treats, water and food bowls as well as Pearl’s (the hotel’s resident retriever) extensive guide to pet-friendly London which includes recommendations and a helpful map of local dog-friendly shops, restaurants and bars, and nearby parks for walkies.
 The hotel can also arrange dog sitting, walking and training for you during your stay.
-Meanwhile cats can expects a comfortable bed, a litter box, a selection of fun toys, welcome treats and of course food and drink bowls.
+Meanwhile cats can expect a comfortable bed, a litter box, a selection of fun toys, welcome treats and of course food and drink bowls.

 Unlike many pet-friendly hotels in the city, Rosewood allow pets in all of their restaurants and bars, though they do ask that pets be kept on a leash while you dine.
 This gives you the opportunity to sample seasonal cuisine at the intimate Mirror Room restaurant and enjoy the best of British dishes amid the bold interiors of the grand Holborn Dining Room; if planning a busy day out be sure to grab a bite-to-go from the Pie Room, both you and your four-legged companion will appreciate Executive Head Chef and pastry expert, Calum Franklin’s treasure trove of handmade, savoury delicacies.
 After a long day exploring the city, a fireside cocktail in Scarfes bar is a welcome return to Rosewood.